gregof/tc/README.md

 ```

 ### Config file - tc.conf.js
-Config file should return object with next fields:
+Config file should return the object with next fields:
   * exec(inText, tc, callback) - function for testCase execution.
-    * 'inText' - text form testCase between '//in' and //out.
+    * 'inText' - text from testCase between '//in' and '//out'.
     * 'tc' - testCase object.
       * 'tc.out' - this method accumulates results.
-      * 'tc.fixPath' - can be used for relative path resolving.
+      * 'tc.fixPath' - can be used for resolving of relative path.
-    * 'callback' should be called for test finishing.
+    * 'callback' - must be called for finish of test.
   * [beforeEach] - function will be called before each testCase.
   * [afterEach] - function will be called after each testCase.